 If you don’t have a car but would prefer to rent one, compare your options online first as you can often find rentals for as low as 10 Euros a day (much cheaper than transit – especially if you’re traveling in a group).

 Aachen isn’t the only amazing destination within 1 hour of Düsseldorf!
 Life in Düsseldorf put together an amazing list of 25 of the best day trips you might like to read too!

 Things to do…

-Aachen is one of those cities worth discovering by foot, as there is plenty to see and lots of great little cafes/restaurants tucked into corners that you would otherwise miss.
-There is also plenty of amazing history and architecture within close proximity of each other, including the Rathaus (Town Hall), Aachen Cathedral (a UNESCO World Heritage Site), the Cathedral Treasury and also the Elisenbrunnen.
+Aachen is one of those cities worth discovering on foot, as there is plenty to see and lots of great little cafes/restaurants tucked into corners that you would otherwise miss.
+There is also plenty of amazing history and architecture within close proximity to each other, including the Rathaus (Town Hall), Aachen Cathedral (a UNESCO World Heritage Site), the Cathedral Treasury, and also the Elisenbrunnen.